puskarpeter/frinxio.github.io/frinx-uniresource/developer-guide/readme.md

 - [api-tests](https://github.com/FRINXio/resource-manager/tree/master/api-tests)
     - integration tests
 - [pkg](https://github.com/FRINXio/resource-manager/tree/master/pkg) -
-    helm chart for UniResource
+    helm chart for Resource Manager

 ## Build

-It is advised to build UniResource as a docker image using [Dockerfile](https://github.com/FRINXio/resource-manager/blob/master/Dockerfile) and run it as a docker container.
+It is advised to build Resource Manager as a docker image using [Dockerfile](https://github.com/FRINXio/resource-manager/blob/master/Dockerfile) and run it as a docker container.

-The reason is that UniResource uses wasmer and pre built js and python engines for wasm.
-These are not part of the codebase and thus simply running UniResource would fail, unless you provide these resources e.g. by copying them out of UniResource built docker image.
+The reason is that Resource Manager uses wasmer and pre built js and python engines for wasm.
+These are not part of the codebase and thus simply running Resource Manager would fail, unless you provide these resources e.g. by copying them out of Resource Manager built docker image.

 !!!warning
-UniResource utilizes wire to generate wiring code between major !!!
+Resource Manager utilizes wire to generate wiring code between major !!!

 components.
 Regenerating wiring is not part of standard build process !